HaveClip is a peer-to-peer clipboard synchronization tool. Ctrl+C on one computer, Ctrl+V on another.

 - own private key and certificate (also done by default).

 HaveClip has a simple verification process (device pairing) that makes the configuration easier and safer at the same time.

-In the node add dialog, you can search your local network and all computers running HaveClip in your network will show up.
+In the device add dialog, you can search your local network and all computers running HaveClip in your network will show up.
 If that doesn’t work, type in the IP address and port manually.

 To discover your IP addresses, on Linux run